hanu02/alx-pre_course/0x01-git/README.md

-“this is my second commit of github”
+“this is my second commit on github”